parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset TimingInfo.StopTime      100.0

-This key is the real time interval at which time-dependent output should be written.
+*double* **TimingInfo.DumpInterval** no default This key is the real time interval at which time-dependent output should be written.
 A value of **0** will produce undefined behavior.
 If the value is negative, output will be dumped out every :math:`n` time steps, where :math:`n` is the absolute value of the integer part of the value.
-Example Useage:

 .. container:: list